SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### map

-<map> defines an image map, within which <area> defines clickable areas.
+<map> defines an image map, within which ‹area› defines clickable areas.
 <map> takes a shape attribute with the possible values circle, poly, rect.
 The shape of a map with a given shape attribute is specified by the coords attribute You refer to a map via its name attribute included in an <img> usemap attribute prefixed by #